OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 As one can see, links and `_rev` form a graph of resources, all of which are capable of detecting changes below them.
 An implementation should be careful to avoid an infinite loop of `_rev` updating.
+If a resource has a versioned link to itself, the _rev is not defined and may be set to `0-0`.

-It is also worth noting that even though the above steps must happen in the defined sequence, each "loop" can happen eventually.
-That is, there may be a delay between a resource changing and the links in parent documents updating.
+It is also worth noting that even though the above steps must happen in the defined sequence, updates to `_rev` can happen eventually.
+This means there may be a delay between a resource changing it's `_rev` changing, and similarly for the links in parent documents.
-However, there may not be a delay between a resource changing and its *own* `_rev` updating.

 ### `_meta`